sunnystars2/sunnystars2/README.md

  Transmasc / AFAB

- MeQuot,Will Solace,Neptune and Io (Solarballs) are my kins (dbls int freely cus irdc but any ships iwc)
+ Will Solace kinnie  (dbls int freely cus irdc but any ships iwc)

  Demisexual and bisexual